CodeFellowsTeam1/Team1/README.md

 What project management tool will be used?

-Trello or Github Projects (Pending)
+Trello or Github Projects : https://trello.com/b/NMV9lYbZ/logitrack

 Presentation Deck (Pending)